dulrich15/hw-helper/notes.md

 04. Calculate v(EQ).
 Remove the VOI.
 Return to step 1 if non-empty.
 05. If the number of equations in EQ is greater than one, use context to break the tie.
 06. Verify context of the remaining equation.
-If this doesn't work, start over --- something is seriously wrong!
+If this doesn't check, start over --- something is seriously wrong!
 07. Parse the question to identify the unknown and record the given data, whether explicit or implicit.